How we calculate AI visibility

 What is the Cited AI Visibility Score?

-The Cited AI Visibility Score measures how frequently a brand appears in AI-generated answers to non-branded consumer-intent queries across 5 major AI platforms: ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
+The Cited AI Visibility Score measures how frequently a brand appears in AI-generated answers to non-branded consumer-intent prompts across 5 major AI platforms: ChatGPT, Perplexity, Gemini, Google AI Overviews, and Google AI Mode.
 Scores range from 0 to 100, where 100 means the brand is mentioned in every AI response across every platform.
 The score is calculated as a simple average of per-platform mention rates, with each AI platform weighted equally.

 01Which AI platforms do we track?